-Using a x16 slot with 8 or 4 PCIe lanes can have some impact on the performance of the card installed.
+Using an x16 slot with 8 or 4 PCIe lanes can impact the card’s performance.

-The performance difference will be a lot more pronounced if you put a high end graphics card in a 4 lane PCIe x16 slot.
+The performance difference will be much more pronounced if you put a high-end graphics card in a four-lane PCIe x16 slot.

-Another comprehensive study that I would like to point you to is the one done by PudgetSystems.
+Another comprehensive study I would like to point to is the one done by PugetSystems.

-They had some very interested results whereby they found that having a single graphics card in x16 or and x8 slot does not have a huge impact on the performance.
+They had some exciting results whereby they found that having a single graphics card in an x16 or x8 slot does not significantly impact performance.

-However, when running two of the same graphics card together there was noticeable difference in performance when using the two in x8/x8 slot in comparison to the same used in full x16/x16 slots.
+However, when running two of the same graphics cards together, there was a noticeable difference in performance when using the two in x8/x8 slot compared to the same used in full x16/x16 slots.